woleet/woleet-proofkeeper/README.md

 ## Developpement

-To be able to develop on this app, you need to install node dependencies (Node.js 8 is required):
+To be able to develop on this app, you need to install node dependencies (At least Node.js 8 is required):

 ``` bash
 npm install